killkliboyo-sudo/slide-agent/README.md

 - Run `python -m unittest discover -v tests`.
 The pipeline smoke test is skipped automatically if `python-pptx` is unavailable, though it is included in project dependencies.
  - The PPTX smoke test asserts that theme overrides (font, palette) flow through to the rendered file.
+ - PDF analysis is optional; if `pdfplumber` is not installed, a warning is emitted instead of extraction.

 ## Next Steps